bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ## About Gradle tasks

 [Gradle tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) are integral part of Gradle build script.
-You can use any task that is defined in gradle build files where tasks are either defined by you or available by default based on your project.
+You can use any task that is defined in gradle build files where tasks are either specified by you or available by default based on your project.
 You can run these available tasks with the `gradlew TASK-TO-RUN` command in your Command Line / Terminal.

 Here is a list of the most common default tasks of an Android Gradle project: